SauravShoaeib/cuny2x/CUNY2x_Display_Project/README.md

-# Personal_Projects

-CIHE: Chicken Invaders Heba Edition
+#CIHE: Chicken Invaders Heba Edition

 -Requirements to Run
 	-Have a runnable java environment, simply drag and drop the .jar file from the GitHub repo and double click